percona/pmm-doc/docs/install/docker.md

 directory with essential sub folders and then run Docker commands to copy PMM related files into it.

 1. Create a backup directory and make it the current working directory.
 In this example, we use *pmm-data-backup* as the directory name.

-    ```
+    ```sh
     mkdir pmm-data-backup; cd pmm-data-backup
     ```

 2. Create the essential sub directory:

-    ```
+    ```sh
     mkdir srv
     ```